Bankia compensation qualms signal loss of faith in Spain's banks

 The terms of its EU-funded 24.5 billion euro bailout require Bankia and its parent group BFA to raise 6.5 billion euros this way -- by converting debt into equity at a large discount.

 “The arbitration process is not something positive for Bankia.
-The bank will have to settle those claims in cash,” said a banker involved in Bankia’s recapitalization.
+The bank will have to settle those claims in cash,” said a banker involved in Bankia’s recapitalisation.

 Court cases drag out the issue for even longer.
 “You don’t know when the legal cases will end, they could last years.”